xwmx/nb/docs/index.markdown

         width="450">
 </p>

-`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured and intuitive experience within a highly composable user-centric text interface.
+`nb` is designed to be
+enjoyable, portable, future-focused, and vendor independent, providing a full-featured and intuitive experience within a highly composable user-centric text interface.
-The entire program is a single [well-tested](#tests) shell script that can be installed, copied, or `curl`ed almost anywhere and just work, using a strategy inspired by
+The entire program is
+a single [well-tested](#tests) shell script that can be installed, copied, or `curl`ed almost anywhere and just work, using a strategy inspired by
 [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
 for various experience improvements in more capable environments.
 `nb` works great whether you have one notebook with just a few notes or dozens of notebooks containing thousands of notes, bookmarks, and other items.
 `nb` makes it easy to incorporate other tools, writing apps, and workflows.
 `nb` can be used a little, a lot, once in a while, or for just a subset of features.
 `nb` is flexible.

 <p align="center">